 • Specialized Tracks: Students may choose to specialize in Organizations and Social Change , Finance (start date 2014) or Management Information Systems (start date 2016).

 • Small Classes: The College of Management’s PhD in Business Administration program is dedicated to the personal and intellectual growth of a small group of students.
 A maximum of eight students are enrolled in the specialized tracks each year.

-• Financial Aid: Most admitted students are offered graduate assistantships with full tuition waivers, fee waivers, a health insurance credit and stipends for up to four years of study.
+• Financial Aid: Most admitted students are offered graduate assistantships with tuition credits, a health insurance credit, and stipends for up to four years of study.

 • Research Opportunities: Students and faculty in the program engage in research and policy projects closely connected with several university business centers and institutes.

 Graduates of the program will be prepared for academic careers in research-oriented business schools, as well as professional and executive positions in public and private organizations.